 Keep reading to discover more about toilet installation and repair!

 Common Toilet Issues and Repairs

-Before you order a brand-new toilet to replace your old model, you may want to weigh the pros and cons between repairing and replacing.
+Before you order a brand-new toilet to replace your old model, you may want to weigh the pros and cons of repairing and replacing it.
 Toilets, when well-maintained, can enjoy exceptionally long lives.
 Below are some of the most common toilet issues and their corresponding repairs.

 A toilet tank that won't refill itself can be sincerely frustrating, as there are many potential causes behind it.
 You may need to adjust the fill valve, adjust the float ball, or check your home's water pressure.
 Often these components may require replacement as they fill with scale over time from our hard Edmonton water.

-A running toilet can waste hundreds of litres of water every single day.
+A running toilet can waste hundreds of liters of water every single day.
 That equates to quite a lot of wasted money on water bills in addition to clean water waste.